U.S. Senate approves stopgap spending bill with disaster relief, heating aid - NewsBreak

 That process, Kennedy said, is “an insult to the American people and a horrible way to put together” the final versions of the annual government funding bills.

-The post U.S. Senate approves stopgap spending bill with disaster relief, heating aid appeared first on Idaho Capital Sun .
+The post U.S. Senate approves stopgap spending bill with disaster relief, heating aid appeared first on Wisconsin Examiner .

 Comments / 0